ghiathmasri/dns2tf/README.md

 If you want to see the results in the terminal

+Make sure to convert "@" symbol in the SOA record to be the actual domain name

 then you may need to delete the NS records before applying the terrafor file.